Pissarrachampsa: Description

 The nostrils are positioned at the tip of the snout and face forward.
 They are found in a depressed region called the circumnarial fossa.
 Thick palpebral bones overly the eyes.
 The supratemporal fenestrae, two large holes on the skull roof, are almost the same size as the eye sockets and are roughly triangular in shape.
 The thick anterior and medial rims of the supratemporal fenestrae are a diagnostic feature of Pissarrachampsa.
 At the back of the skull are four quadrate fenestrae, small depressions that Pissarrachampsa shares with other notosuchians.
 In Pissarrachampsa, these fenestrae are visible when the skull is viewed from the side, but in other baurusuchids, they are hidden within a deep notch in the back of the skull.
 The pterygoid wings extend down from the bottom of the skull as two large triangular pieces of bone.
 A deep depression on each wing serves as another diagnostic characteristic of the genus.
 Another unique feature can be found underneath the back of the skull; four holes called Eustachian foramina provide an opening for the Eustachian tubes, and in Pissarrachampsa the outer or lateral pair are larger than the inner or medial pair.

 Godoy et al. (2016) identified the following postcranial features as diagnostic for Pissarrachampsa sera:

 Ulnar shaft subtriangular in cross-section and strongly bowed laterally; large lateral projection of the supraacetabular crest of the ilium; femur with caudally pointed margin of the medial proximal crest; well-developed femoral “femorotibialis ridge”; short and sharp crest at the craniolateral margin of the distal tibia, ending caudal to the fibular contact of the distal hook; lateral iliofibularis trochanter sharply raised and proximodistally elongated; fibular distal hook contact with tibia placed more proximally relative to the distal articulation of the latter bone; absence of astragalar fossa; restricted anterior hollow on the cranial surface of the astragalus; lateral tubercle at the lateral ridge of calcaneal tuber; complete absence of postcranial osteoderms.

+Ecology

+Pissarrachampsa may have preyed upon sauropods (such as Adamantisaurus, Aeolosaurus, Gondwanatitan, Maxakalisaurus, and nemegtosaurids) and other crocodylomorphs (such as Caipirasuchus, Caryonosuchus, Sphagesaurus, Adamantinasuchus, Labidiosuchus, Mariliasuchus, Morrinhosuchus, and Barreirosuchus).
+And in turn, Pissarrachampsa may have been preyed upon by theropods (such as abelisaurids, carcharodontosaurids and megaraptora).